-But we know that fear, resentment and anger eventually return.
+Inevitably, fear, resentment and anger eventually return.
 For self-preservation and a measure of safety many couples resort to living parallel lives-a kind of virtual divorce.
 They can be disconnected in nearly every meaningful way: emotionally, physically, mentally and spiritually.
 Too many stop striving for a synergistic relationship and accept apathy and dysfunction as their new way of life.
 Divorce often seems to be the only way out.